Have a read on below at some quick stats and facts on the Chicago Bulls to get you started:

 The Bulls then traded Butler the following year in 2017 and haven’t made the playoffs since, embracing a full rebuild and targeting the draft, bringing in a starting line up young players Zach Lavine (acquired in trade for Butler), Lauri Markkanen (2017 NBA Draft), Otto Porter Jr (acquired in trade with Washington), Wendell Carter Jr (2018 NBA Draft) and Coby White (2019 NBA Draft).

 If you are a fan of the Chicago Bulls, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
 Do the Chicago Bulls have the star power to make it all the way to the playoffs and finals in 2021?
+Have a read on below at SportsTips expert picks & preview on the Chicago Bulls.

 After finishing with the seventh worst record in the league last season, Chicago opened with +10000 odds for the 2020-21 NBA Championship and had odds of +15000 in mid-November, just before the draft.